Hyaluronic acid is one of the keys to hydrated, good-looking skin.

-Hyaluronic Acid: the humectant
+Hyaluronic Acid for Skin: the humectant

 How Does It Work?

 Hyaluronic acid helps replenish moisture to revitalize the outer layer of skin.
 When this layer is properly hydrated the appearance of fine lines improves.

 A hyaluronic acid serum can deliver the most bang for your buck, and are often combined with other potent goodies like vitamin C.

 The easiest way to use hyaluronic acid for skin is a serum: